Dianne Tchumut

 COMMUNITY: Mulingi, NT

-Dianne Tchumut is a Marrithiel woman from the Litchfield and Reynolds area of the Northern Territory.
-Her dreaming is Fire.
+Dianne Tchumut is a proud Marrithiel woman from the Litchfield and Reynolds area of the Northern Territory, where her cultural connection to the land is profound.
+Her Dreaming is Fire.